Sumanthjois/DataBox/README.md

 # What will you need to know to contribute?
 You will have to know java and have a idea about jdbc.
 I think thats good enough!

-# Just an example on how this api works!
+# Just an example on how this Api works!
   In jdbc if you want to insert a data into a table using prepared statement..It's really lots of code!
 For example it may look like this:
-          ```java
+          ```
                Connection connection = DriverManager.getConnection(DB_URL);
                PreparedStatement statement = connection.prepareStatement(query);
                statement.setObject(setValue);